MostafaMMassoud/Data-Modeling-with-Postgres/README.md

 This directory contains a collection of Song JSON files.
 These files are used to populate Dimension tables for Song_table and Artist_Table.

+### Directory: Faster_Execute

+This directory contains a more time optimized code for inserting the data into the database.

 ##  create_tables.py

 This Python script recreates the database and tables used to store the data.